So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 I mean, it could be genuine, but also there could be a strategy, a strategic kind of thing going on here.

-Absolutely, it could be strategic.
+It could be strategic.

 I will make it strategic, especially when you're talking about two people, two murders that you're talking about.

-You want to try to portray and also humanize Relly for this jury, and that's the way of doing it without actually speaking to the jury.
+You want to try to portray and also humanize Mellie for this jury.

 Am I wrong?

-You're not wrong at all when it comes to being a trial attorney, and if you're an excellent trial attorney, you have to know that everything it is a performance.
+When it comes to being a trial attorney, and if you're an excellent trial attorney, you have to know that everything, it is a performance.

-Uh so this is from let's see here.
+Uh, so this is from let's see here.

 As y'all can see, here's a bullet.

-Sack chaser, there's a phone right there, right?
+There's a phone right there, right?

-Show and know about items of interest that will be later be collected.
+...show and, you know, items of interest that will be later be collected.

-The name of the individual who rented this vehicle.
+The name of the individual who rented this vehicle, and this was early on in the trial.

-And they're doing you know, the bullet trajectory analysis, etc.
+And they're doing you know the bullet trajectory analysis, etc.

 So, um, yeah, man, very violent stuff, very violent stuff.

-Um, so guys, uh, I think I'm gonna wrap this thing up here in a second.
+Um, so, guys, uh, I think I'm gonna wrap this thing up here in a second.

-They're organized crime group of serial killers, cannibals, rapists, and necrophils.
+Organized crime group of serial killers, cannibals, rapists, and necrophils.

 Uh, I could put that on the list.

-The media made a lot of money.
+The media made a lot of money, of course.

 I mean, they're making money right now, broadcasting it everywhere.

-If he has two personalities that he's crazy and not fit for trial, I think that's more of a marketing thing for his music.
+If he has two personalities that he's crazy and not fit for trial, I think that's more of a marketing thing for his music because clearly he's competent to stand trial, hence why they're having the trial.

 But yeah, man, I figured I'd come on.